 Dividend investing is a popular way to build passive income and expand your investment portfolio.
-If you want to learn how to build a dividend portfolio in Singapore, read on.
+Read on if you want to learn how to build a dividend portfolio if you're a new investor.

 Building a dividend portfolio is great because it generates passive income for you, even while you’re asleep.

 It’s also a popular way to generate your retirement income, and many investors prefer having a dividend portfolio because it’s less volatile than investing in growth stocks.